some-interviewing-profile/ping-pong/README.md

 time, though I highly suspect it would be the better solution long-term, as it would allow us to keep various other endpoints running.

+(This was added, in a pinch just with global variables, in a past-submission-time commit.)

 The problem here would be that the background task queue would both need to be suspended, as well as the `time.sleep` call would ideally be solved differently, e.g. by having tasks with a specified execution